FIRE SAFETY

 PUBLICLY AVAILABLE SPECIFICATION (PAS 9980)

 The fire risk assessment must include a visual inspection of the external walls of the property.
-Where the fire risk assessment identifies any cladding or
+Where the fire risk assessment identifies any cladding or combustible material on the external wall of a property, and the assessor cannot accurately determine the fire risk posed by the materials, they will recommend a more detailed fire risk appraisal of the external walls (FRAEW) is carried out.

-An FRAEW assesses the risk to life from external fire spread by the external wall structure; the report will support the building’s fire risk assessment and will
+An FRAEW assesses the risk to life from external fire spread by the external wall structure; the report will support the building’s fire risk assessment and will allow the building managers to manage the safety of the occupants.

 PAS 9980 is a Publicly Available Specification used when conducting an FRAEW assessment.
 This provides a methodology for a detailed assessment of the external wall construction and cladding for existing multi-occupied residential buildings where an intrusive inspection may be required.
 Intrusive inspections are only required if there are concerns about the structural fire protection of the building.
-PAS 9980 emphasises proportionality in relation to fire risk and
+PAS 9980 emphasises proportionality in relation to fire risk and mitigation measures with considerations of benefit gained, practicality and cost.

 THE FIRE SAFETY (EMPLOYEE’S CAPABILITIES) (ENGLAND) REGULATIONS 2010